fd6130/hsl-bundle/README.md

 Please do take note that all the feature from this bundle are using my preference way / format because the purpose of this bundle is used to ease the development of my project.

-Install this on your own risk ya.  :)
+If you need this bundle features but you have your own prefence way / format for your projects, just fork and modify it!

 **This bundle has nothing related with Discrete Maths.
 The words 'HSL' is a meme from our 17-B students in Discrete Maths course.**